Tayyebe-Feizi/Multi-Manifold-Learning-based-Under-Sampling/README.md

 - **High robustness:** The efficiency of the proposed multi-manifold method is maintained with a very high imbalance coefficient.

 ## Citation
-If you use this code for your research, please cite the following paper:
+If you use this code in your research or projects, please cite the following paper:

 A Multi-Manifold Learning Based Instance Weighting and Under-Sampling for Imbalanced Data Classification Problems, T Feizi, MH Moattar, H Tabatabaee, Journal of Big Data, 2023.
 10 (1), 153